 Email: uclh.

-You don’t need to confirm attendance and we look forward to welcoming you.
+You don’t need to book in advance – just come along.
+We look forward to welcoming you.

 ‘It is really helpful to talk to other men who really get what I am going through.’